PDF in progress...

 Dry Beans 25-30 years Moisture content below 10%, oxygen-free environment

-Wheat Berries 20-30 years Whole grains last longer than flour
+Wheat Berries 20-30 years Whole grains last longer than flour; requires grain mill

 Honey Indefinite May crystallize but remains safe indefinitely